 Race Cut Off:

-All canoe and kayak racers must complete the first two loops of the race course (4 miles) in one hour to remain in the race.
+All canoe and kayak racers must complete the first half of the race course (3 miles) in 1.5 hours to remain in the race.
 Paddlers affected by this cut off are welcome to continue to complete the race course, but may not be formally recognized during race results or may miss the recognition ceremony (this is simply a logistical issue for us).